ThorAsgardDev/dragon-radar/README.md

 2. *Case front*
    ![](./img/assembly/front-1.png)

-The button cap is clipped on the push button.
+The button cap is simply clipped on the push button.

 ## Software

-TODO
+For this part there are two different ways:
+1. Using Raspberry Pi OS:
+   - Install Raspberry Pi OS on the SDCard.
+   - Configure the system to send output audio on GPIO 18 (adding dtoverlay=pwm-2chan,pin=18,func=2,pin2=13,func2=4 to /boot/config.txt should do the trick).
+   - Add the dragon-radar program, compile it and configure the system to run it start.
+   - Configure the system as read only filesystem.

+2. Use buildroot to create our own Raspberry Pi Zero image.
+    This is more complex but should boot fastest.

+I personnaly choose the second way.